 - Pastors get attacked more than the average Christian.
 Of course, the devil doesn’t like anyone making the lives of people better by pointing them to Jesus, let alone through teaching or leading them gracefully.
 So that dingle-berry from hell will come rushing in with gale-force winds to knock the pastor off his feet through the hate of non-believers, and through the uber-critical religious people.
 If the pastor is firmly planted in his true identity in Christ, he’ll not budge.
 If he’s not, he’s toast.

 - Some pastors teach too much fear, while others won’t come near “fear” teaching.
 Peter said that we are to be “well balanced” (see 1 Peter 5:8), this should apply to all aspects of our lives.
 For pastors, this should be applied to their teachings.
 If all they teach about is fulfilling their congregations’ dreams, they are selling their flock short.
-And if all they teach about is how “backsliding” (which is not even a word in the New Testament) will land you in the deepest part of hell, their wrong too.
+And if all they teach about is how “backsliding” (which is not even a word in the New Testament) will land you in the deepest part of hell, they’re wrong too.
 Keep the scales balanced.
 Teach truth and love, 50/50.

 Yes, God wants to help us fulfill our dreams, but He is much more interested in molding our souls into Christ’s image through trusting Him, than He is in making sure we have a fancy car or a big house.
 But at the same time, God couldn’t care less if you have a fancy car and a big house if you are firmly planted in His grace.
 Those things won’t send you to hell or make you lose your salvation, they are simply details and mean nothing in the grand scheme of things.

 Also, try to remember: more money means we can reach more people.
 It’s a good thing!
 It’s not money that is the root of evil but the love of it, and the suppressing of who we really are in Christ with it (see 1 Timothy 6:10).